jadecobra/python_tdd_exercises/source/truth_table/01_nullary_unary_operations.rst

   - if :ref:`True<test_what_is_true>` is given, the result is :ref:`False<test_what_is_false>`
   - if :ref:`False<test_what_is_false>` is given, the result is :ref:`True<test_what_is_true>`
-  - the result is the opposite of the input, it is "not" the input
+  - if input is given, the result is the opposite of the input, it is "not" the input

 ----